cataliniovita/vulndork/README.md

 ## API Rating

 Google will start to block the requests after a limit between 6 and 10 (with low time delay between requests).
-So we need to increase the time delay and also add a random jitter.
-Also, a random language selector is used and an IP address rotator.
+So we need to increase the time delay and also add a random jitter for every requests.
+Also, we're using an User-Agents rotator, a google language randomizer and an IP Address rotator.

 ## IP address rotator